-To integrate with EPSS, CM apps need EPSS base URL, default user credentials (admin/Password-100).
+To integrate with EPSS, CM apps need EPSS base URL, and default user credentials (admin/Password-100).

-EPSS base URL is used for consuming few APIs.
+The EPSS base URL is utilized for the consumption of certain APIs.

 Default credentials are used for synchronizing terminals.

-Each application needs MeshAuthorizer, a component in CM app which connects with EPSS for authentication and authorization.
+Each application needs MeshAuthorizer, a component in the CM app which connects with EPSS for authentication and authorization.

 Update the below properties in opticash.properties and optivault.properties for Opticash and Optivault applications.